die-wegmeister/Wegmeister.Recaptcha/.github/pull_request_template.md

 **Checklist**

 - [ ] Code follows the PSR-2 coding style
-- [ ] Tests have been created, run and adjusted as needed
 - [ ] The PR keeps backwards compatibility for older versions of Neos if possible.